anthonnyc2/cordova-plugin-openwith-ios/README.md

 `level` can be set to:

 - `cordova.openwith.DEBUG` for maximal verbosity, log everything.
 - `cordova.openwith.INFO` for the default verbosity, log interesting stuff only.
 - `cordova.openwith.WARN` for low verbosity, log only warnings and errors.
 - `cordova.openwith.ERROR` for minimal verbosity, log only errors.

-### cordova.openwith.setLoggedIn(status)

-Change logged in status of the app user.
-If your app requires the user to be logged in to share the items, you can make use of this by passing true or false values conditionally.
-Otherwise, just call this with true on the startup.
-The default value is false.
-If the user is not logged in, an alert window will be displayed instead of running the Cordova up.

-For message localisation, open the project in XCode, select the ShareExtension in the navigation panel, and select **File -> New -> File -> (Resource) Strings file**, and name it **Localizable.strings**.
-Note that you should name it exactly "Localizable.strings", otherwise it wouldn't work.
-Then open your project settigns (root section in the file navigator on the left), select the Project and add languages on the info tab.
-Then, move back to your Localizable.strings and add its translations on the right sidebar.
-Generally the file contents should look like this:

-/* Sharing error alert title */
-"Sharing error"="< Your language translation >";

-/* Sharing error alert message */
-"You have to be logged in in order to share items."="< Your language translation >";

 ### cordova.openwith.addHandler(handlerFunction)